SeaTalk/Funcodes/README.md

 1. First Commit: add some implementations of basic algorithms.
 2. Add a DumbKMP Matcher.[2018.07.16]
     -  Usually, we find a substring in another by function"string.find()".
 I just want to separate charactors first since each charactor may encoded by UTF8 or GBK or just ASCII, and find the substring by KMP.
+3. mkdir folder "tests" for some test codes.